RickP/openai_function_calling/README.md

 As there is an example function that can get the weather for a latitude and longitude try a prompt like:
 "What is the weather in Berlin next Saturday?".
 The model will figure out how to invoke the local function and use it to answer the question.

+## ToDo

+Scrolling up does not really work on longer responses.
+Text get's repeated.
+Pull requests are welcome.